 So, God the Father, who sent Jesus as the Messiah, empowered him to judge the universe on behalf of the Father.
-That is why Jesus said, “Nor does the Father judge anyone, but he has given all judgment to his Son, so that all may honor the Son just as they honor the Father” (Jn 5:22-23).
+That is why Jesus said, “Nor does the Father judge anyone, but he has given all judgement to his Son, so that all may honour the Son just as they honour the Father” (Jn 5:22-23).
 Peter preached, “He commissioned us to preach to the people and testify that he is the one appointed by God as judge of the living and the dead” (Acts 10:42).

 (28) Do not be surprised at this; the hour is coming when all those lying in tombs will hear his voice (29) and come out; …

-Though Jesus raised the widow’s son at Nain (Lk 7:11-17) and Jairus’ daughter (Mt 9:18-26; Mk 5:21-43; Lk 8:40-56), they were soon after the death.
-Whereas the raising of Lazarus (Jn 11:1-44) from the tomb was on the fourth day after his burial.
+Though Jesus raised the widow’s son at Nain (Lk 7:11-17) and Jairus’ daughter (Mt 9:18-26; Mk 5:21-43; Lk 8:40-56), it was soon after their respective deaths, whereas the raising of Lazarus (Jn 11:1-44) from the tomb was on the fourth day after his burial.
 The voice of Jesus could bring them out of their deathbed or tomb.
-The resurrection of Jesus was even more marvelous to which apostles and many others were witnesses.
-These experiences assured them that when Jesus comes again and calls, the dead people will rise from their tombs.
+The resurrection of Jesus was even more marvellous, to which the apostles and others were witnesses.
+These experiences assured them that when Jesus comes again and calls, the dead will rise from their tombs.